ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-alarms.md

 The setting alarms workflow is as follows:
 * Configure the SMTP server details.
-* Configure the alert actions for clusters, hosts, datastores, and critical virtual appliances; VCSA, PSC, NSX Manager, and Controllers:
+* Configure the alert actions for clusters, hosts, datastores, and critical virtual appliances, such as vCenter Server Appliance, PSC, NSX Manager, and Controllers.
   * Cluster - a VMware High Availability error.
   * Hosts - CPU status, memory status, storage status, hardware status that is, voltage, temperature, or power status changes.
   * Datastore  - low on free disk space.